sslab-gatech/portal/note.md

 }
 ```

-DMA allocation consists of two parts: reserving memory pages to be used as DMA
+DMA allocation consists of two parts: 1.reserving memory pages to be used as DMA
-pages between the CPU and SMMU device and generating mapping in the IOMMU table.
+pages between the CPU and SMMU device and 2.generating mapping in the IOMMU
-The first part is done for the CPU parts and the other part is to allow devices
+table.
+The first part is done for the CPU parts and the other part is to allow
-to access the shared memory region.
+devices to access the shared memory region.

 ### Reserve DMA memory and retrieve IOVA
 ```cpp